molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

-There is a similar function `Chem.parseSMARTS() <https://cdpkit.org/cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html#a5248eaa483ae5dc078a8f276c91ed5dc>`_ that can be used to parse and and prepare SMARTS patterns for substructure searching:
+A similar function called `Chem.parseSMARTS() <https://cdpkit.org/cdpl_api_doc/python_api_doc/namespaceCDPL_1_1Chem.html#a5248eaa483ae5dc078a8f276c91ed5dc>`_ can be used to parse and and prepare SMARTS patterns for substructure searching:

 .. code:: ipython3